icgrp/bert/docs/tutorials/huffman/huffman.md

 these memories.
 So, I don't believe a static definition like this will work (otherwise, just put it in hellobert.c.*

-BEN: there needs to be a better solution based on how bert_gen works.
+BEN: there needs to be a better solution - how does bert_gen work in this respect?
+Can something be done here?

-Next, if the application project was initially created with any sample code (the Linux SDK will create a helloworld.c program), delete it now.
+Next, if the application project was initially created with any sample code (the Linux SDK will likely have created a `helloworld.c` program), delete it now.

 Finally, you need to tell the application how much memory to use.
-In the `src` directory click the file `ldscript.ld`  file and increase the stack and heap sizes by adding two 0's to their values.
+In the `src` directory click the file `ldscript.ld`  file and increase the stack and heap sizes (currently done by adding two 0's to their values).

+TODO: adding two 0's seems like a crude approximation to what needs to be done.
+What is needed?
+How to tell how much is enough?
+Is this something someone who has used the SDK would know?

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 If you have followed the instructions above, every time something gets pasted into the the SDK's GUI a recompile should happen.
 However, you can always force one to occur by right-clicking the application in the Project Explorer (`huffman_demo`) and selecting 'Clean Project'.